What Is Motivational Interviewing?

 3. Readiness: Whether the change is an immediate priority

-1. Listen With Empathy: As a foundational skill, Therapists trained in MI learn to take an active interest in a client's internal perspective by showing genuine curiosity and using reflective listening.
+1. Listen with empathy: As a foundational skill, Therapists trained in MI learn to take an active interest in a client's internal perspective and express empathy by showing genuine curiosity and using reflective listening.

-2. Understand The Client's Motivations: If the patient isn't motivated, change may not occur, regardless of how much a therapist cares for the client's well-being.
-Instead, therapists trained in MI strive to support their patients' self-efficacy or autonomy by reflecting on the client's strengths and past successes and restoring confidence in their capacity for change.
+2. Understand the client's motivations: If the client isn't motivated, change may not occur, regardless of how much a therapist cares for the client's well-being.
+Instead, the therapist honors client autonomy and strives to support their client’s self-efficacy by reflecting on the their strengths and past successes and restoring confidence in their capacity for change.

-4. Empower The Patient: Research shows that when clients are primary and active collaborators in their healthcare, the treatment outcomes tend to improve.
-In MI, empowerment may look like collaboration.
+4. Empower the patient: Research shows that when clients are primary and active collaborators in their healthcare, the treatment outcomes tend to improve.
+In MI, empowerment may look like collaboration that boosts a client’s ability to change.

 If you're a client, your counselor might prompt you to explore your ideas about making change, discuss your personal history of change, and identify discrepancies between your current situation and where you'd like to be.